Mico27/gbs-ConfigLoadSavePlugin/README.md

 Only bug fixes, new features and feature changes are listed.
 Engine version bumps, patch regeneration, packaging fixes and documentation edits are omitted.

-### 2026-08-27

-- Added RpgMaker2KPlugin compatibility, including combinations with MetaTile and SceneStackEx.
-That plugin also replaces the save and load code and loads before this one, so the variants here carry its party block into the save file and its save menu reader, and start the files after the memory bank it lives in.
-Every **Save structure**, **Save slot count** and **Starting SRAM bank** setting keeps working as it does alone.

 ### 2026-08-21